Code-Institute-Submissions/globtopus/README.md

 alert whether the delete was successful or not.

 - #### Add user to your globe
-    To add a user to your globe, search for the posts as above, every post has an icon of user with plus or minus sign, if you want to add a user to your globe, simply click on the user with a plus icon
-, when added, you will see the confirmation popup, and the icon will change to the user with a minus sign.
+    To add a user to your globe, search for the posts as above, every post has an icon of user with plus or minus sign, if you want to add a user to your globe, simply click on the user with a plus icon, when added, you will see the confirmation popup, and the icon will change to the user with a minus sign.
 - #### Delete user from globe
     To delete a user from your globe, you have two options.
 First: if you search for the posts and the post has a user icon with a minus sign, you can click on it and the user will be removed.
 Second: from within your dashboard, when you click on my globe link on the left navigation or bottom navigation when on mobile, list of users